-If you suspect that an older person, a person with a disabilities, or even yourself, are being abused, neglected, or exploited, report your concerns to Adult Protective Services (APS).
+If you suspect that an older person, a person with disabilities, or even yourself, are being abused, neglected, or exploited, report your concerns to Adult Protective Services (APS).
 This unit investigates allegations of abuse, neglect, and exploitation of vulnerable adults.

-This site offers a variety of Developmental Disabilities Crisis Services to help people who may be in need of emergency supports.
+This site offers a variety of Crisis Services to help people who may be in need of emergency supports.

 The Public Guardian emergency number is 1-800-642-3100.
-Guardianship services are for those people with developmental disabilities or over the age of 60 with mental disabilites who have been determined by the court to be in need of guardianship supports.
-A guardian is a person with the legal responsibility to protect the well-being and rights of another.
+Guardianship services are for those people with developmental disabilities or over the age of 60 with mental disabilites who have been determined by the court to need guardianship support.
+A guardian has legal responsibility to protect the well-being and rights of another.
 A guardian also has authority to make some legal decisions for the person.